swcarpentry/DEPRECATED-bc/teaching/01-intro.md

 - Lots of little tools, freely combined, are more productive than a handful of "kitchen sink" programs.

-These two example illustrate something else as well.
-Learning consists of more than "just" conveying facts and techniques: creating linkages between concepts is as least as important.
+As the points above illustrate, learning consists of more than "just" conveying facts and techniques: it's just as important to create linkages between concepts.
 Telling people that they shouldn't repeat things, and that they should try to think in terms of little pieces loosely joined, both set the stage for the introduction of functions in our programming lesson;
 explicitly referring back to the shell lesson at that point helps solidify both.

-### If You Use Robots To Teach, You Teach People To Be Robots
+Second,
+this model explains why experts are often poor teachers.
+Their "knowledge graphs" are so densely connected that they can jump directly to a solution: it really *is* "obvious" to them.
+They then have to struggle to reverse engineer a step-by-step explanation of their thinking for the novices or competent practitioners they're teaching, who don't have those links, and those post hoc rationalizations are often not how people at earlier stages of development would actually think their way through the problem.

+This model also explains why "broadcast mode" teaching is so ineffective.
-The transition from novice to competent practitioner is no more and no less than the construction of correct (enough) categories, i.e., the construction of a new mental model of this new intellectual domain.
+The transition from novice to competent practitioner requires the construction of a working mental model of the problem.
-The goal of education for novices is therefore to help them form the right categories.
-Until they've done that,
-trying to impart "mere information" just confuses them.

-This is one of the reasons most online courses don't work well.
 Replaying recorded content is as ineffective for most learners as watching TV, or as a professor standing in front of 400 people in a lecture hall, because neither can intervene to clear up specific learners' misconceptions.
-Some people happen to already have the right conceptual categories for a subject, or happen to form them correctly early on;
+People who happen to have good enough conceptual categories for a subject or form them early on are able to progress through such instruction, but most others are not.
-these are the ones who stick with most massive online courses, but many discussions of the effectiveness of such courses ignore this survivor bias.

 ### The Documentation Is Useless